Brendan838/Movie_Prediction/README.md

 To test the model, I performed a cross-validation.
 What it does is it perform 5-fold cross-validation to estimate model performance, achieving an accuracy of 90.67% with low variance (± 0.0049).
 I then trained the model using the training data.
 And evaluated the model on the test set, displaying the confusion matrix, accuracy, and a classification report, which shows performance metrics like precision, recall, and F1-score.
 As I was curious which columns helped to identify if a movie was considered successful or not, I used the feature importances attribute to analyze and display the top 10 most important features for the model's predictions.

 Lastly, I created a DataFrame linking movie titles with the model's predictions for success.

+Outcome:
+The classification report indicates that the model performs well in predicting movie success with an overall accuracy of 82%.
+For not successful movies (class 0), it has a high precision of 91%, meaning it correctly identifies most movies as not successful when it predicts that.
+For successful movies (class 1), the model has a 70% precision and 86% recall, meaning it is a bit less accurate in predicting successful movies, but it does a good job of identifying most of them.

 ## Data Sources
 OMDb API.
 OMDb API.
 OMDb API, www.omdbapi.com/.
 Accessed 17 Mar.
 2025.
 Accessed 18 Mar.
 2025.
 Accessed 20 Mar.
 2025.
 Accessed 22 Mar.
 2025